Our research is editorially independent but we may earn a commission for purchases made through our links.

 You can also take a trip out to the Laurel Highlands in Western Pennsylvania and to the town of Farmington to celebrate your Memorial Day weekend.
 One fun place to stay is Benner’s Meadow Run Camping & Cabins, which opens up the pool and offers bingo, games for teens, face painting, karaoke, and mini golf specials.
 For a posher stay, book a room at the Nemacolin Woodlands Resort, which has a spa, old-fashioned family games, and nightly activities for families.
 Other top things to see in Farmington are the Laurel Caverns and Fort Necessity National Battlefield.

-Pittsburgh is one of the great underrated cities of Pennsylvania and also a wonderful place to visit for food and craft beer lovers.
+Pittsburgh is one of the most underrated cities of Pennsylvania and also a wonderful place to visit for food and craft beer lovers.
 Some of the top restaurants in town include Morcilla, Umami, and Butcher & the Rye.
-There are also some great vintage shops here and the Warhol Museum to explore.
+There are also some great vintage shops and the Warhol Museum to explore.
 There’s an annual Memorial Day celebration at the Soldiers and Sailors Memorial Hall and Museum in town that’s worth checking out to get into the true spirit of the holiday.
 It’s also fun to take the kids to the opening weekend of the Sandcastle Water Park in Pittsburgh, which has been a local fixture since 1989 and is full of exciting rides and water slides.

 One must-visit place in Clarion for your Memorial Day weekend is the Cook Forest Area Scenic Trail Ride & Dude Ranch.
 This is where you can take a guided horseback riding trip, camp overnight, and even enjoy a delicious meal.
 Come here to relax for your weekend in a wooded setting, down-home cooking, and a horse lover’s paradise.
 You can also shop at the Clarion Mall and visit the nearby Deer Creek Winery in Shippenville when you’re in this area.